Market segmentation: Geographic segmentation

+Geo-demographic or geoclusters is a combination of geographic & demographic variables.

 Psychographic segmentation

 Psychographic segmentation, which is sometimes called psychometric or lifestyle segmentation, is measured by studying the activities, interests, and opinions (AIOs) of customers.
 It considers how people spend their leisure, and which external influences they are most responsive to and influenced by.
 Psychographics is a very widely used basis for segmentation because it enables marketers to identify tightly defined market segments and better understand consumer motivations for product or brand choice.

-While many of these proprietary psychographic segmentation analyses are well-known, the majority of studies based on psychographics are custom designed.
+While many of these proprietary psychographic segmentation analyses are well-known, the majority of studies based on psychographics are custom-designed.
 That is, the segments are developed for individual products at a specific time.
 One common thread among psychographic segmentation studies is that they use quirky names to describe the segments.

 Behavioural segmentation

 Behavioural segmentation divides consumers into groups according to their observed behaviours.
-Many marketers believe that behavioural variables are superior to demographics and geographics for building market segments and some analysts have suggested that behavioural segmentation is killing off demographics.
+Many marketers believe that behavioural variables are superior to demographics and geographics for building market segments, and some analysts have suggested that behavioural segmentation is killing off demographics.
 Typical behavioural variables and their descriptors include: